-As a J-1 Exchange Visitor, you are taking part in the J-1 program administered by the U.S. Department of State with the goal of increasing mutual understanding through cultural and educational exchanges.
-New J-1 Exchange Visitor scholars can find pre-arrival information below which we hope will prepare you for your program and arrival at Saint Leo University.
-The information in this section marked with (J Visa) is only relevant to scholars under the J Exchange Visitor visa program.
+As a BridgeUSA (J-1 Exchange) visitor, you are taking part in the BridgeUSA (J-1 visa) program administered by the U.S. Department of State with the goal of increasing mutual understanding through cultural and educational exchanges.
+New BridgeUSA scholars can find pre-arrival information below which we hope will prepare you for your program and arrival at Saint Leo University.
+The information in this section marked with (J Visa) is only relevant to scholars under the BridgeUSA (J Exchange Visitor Visa) program.

 Please review the International Student Handbook, which covers a wealth of information about living in the U.S., Florida, and Saint Leo.

 Purpose of the BridgeUSA (Exchange Visitor) Program

 The BridgeUSA Program (J-visa types) provides many opportunities for international candidates looking to travel and gain experience in the United States.
 These programs enable foreign nationals to come to the U.S. to study, teach, conduct research or demonstrate special skills for periods ranging from a few weeks to several years.

 The general purpose of the BridgeUSA Program is to promote international educational and cultural exchange to develop mutual understanding between the people of the United States and other countries.
 As a non-immigrant visa type, all exchange visitors are expected to return to their home country upon completion of their program in order to share their exchange experiences.